 Park Resorts’ Memory Map

-This summer we’ve put together our very own content marketing campaign for Park Resorts – the Memory Map tool.
-This has helped to boost their brand’s presence across social media channels all while creating interesting and valuable content worthy of sharing.
+Working with Park Resorts, we put together our very own content marketing campaign – the Memory Map tool.
+This helped to boost their brand’s presence across social media channels all while creating interesting and valuable content worthy of sharing.

 What’s going to be the next big thing in content marketing?
 We’re definitely keeping an eye out.